Tuwaiq-KotlinAndroid-DMM/HW_Week07_Day03/README.md

 # HW_Week07_Day03
 The Home Work has to be delievered before 9AM ⚠️
 # What you'll build 📋
-## A polished Marvel movies app that uses a `RecyclerView` and `Retrofit` to display a list of marvels movies from REST API  via internet.
+## A Marvel movies app that uses a `RecyclerView` and `Retrofit` to display a list of marvels movies from REST API  via internet.
 Each card contains an movie name and bio text.

 ## You will display the movie name and bio text for each movie within a card, using the `MaterialCardView` widget from the Material Components for Android library.
 ## And you can use this `https://simplifiedcoding.net/demos/marvel` url to receive marvel movies list from internet.